You are here

 The primary responsibility for the selection of government documents and collection development of the depository collection rests with the Documents Librarian.
 Selections are made with the advice of the Head of Reference Services and other subject specialists under the direction of the Law Library Director.

-Each year a zero-based review of selections is made and appropriate adds and drops are made during the annual selection cycle in July.
-Drops are made throughout the year, as soon as the need to drop is determined, while proposed adds are noted in the calendar to be made when permitted.
-The zero-based review includes reviewing the list of classes and the list of items selected.
+Each year a zero-based review of selections is made and appropriate adds and drops are made.
+Items can be added or dropped throughout the year; new selections become effective in October of the calendar year in which they are added.
+The zero-based review includes reviewing the FDLP’s List of Classes and the list of items selected by Pace Law Library.
 The Suggested Core Collection for Law Libraries in the Legal Requirements & Program Regulations of the Federal Depository Library Program is another important tool.

 IV.
 Collection Arrangement

-While many government documents continue to be produced in either paper or microfiche versions, the U.S. Government Printing Office is pursuing a policy of distributing more and more publications only online.
-Government online publications are given permanent URLs (PURLs) intended to keep them accessible over time.
-A primary goal of the depository library community is to ensure permanent public access to important government publications by notifying the Superintendent of Documents of lost links and by preserving electronic publications over time.
+As the U.S. Government Printing Office pursues a policy of distributing more and more publications exclusively online, it assigns permanent URLs (PURLs) intended to keep the electronic publications accessible over time.
+A primary goal of the depository library community is to ensure permanent public access to important government publications by notifying the Superintendent of Documents of broken links and by preserving electronic publications.
 At Pace, we make every effort to keep links to online government documents current in the library catalog and work with depository libraries nationwide on permanent preservation issues.

 Until 1997, the depository microforms were not cataloged at Pace.
 By 2003, however, all depository microform serials and selected monographs were added to the Library catalog.
-Cataloged depository microfiche retain their SuDocs classification numbers, and can be cross-referenced to Pace Law Library’s Shelves database that lists all government documents selected by Pace by item number, SuDocs number, title, date of receipt, and location in the library.
+Cataloged depository microfiche retain their SuDocs classification numbers, and can be cross-referenced to Pace Law Library’s Shelves database that lists all government documents selected by Pace by item number, SuDocs number, title, date of receipt, shipping list number and location in the library for tangible items.
 Because the depository microfiche collection was not date-stamped from 1992-1996, in accordance with Federal Depository Library Program's 5-year retention rules, all unstamped depository fiche were retained in the collection through 2001, then selectively weeded.

-Depository CD-ROMs make up a large proportion of the Law Library's CD-ROM collection.
-The CDs we intend to retain are cataloged and classified in LC call number order.
-Those we intend to discard are kept in SuDocs order for a mandatory period of five years.
+Depository CD-ROMs made up a significant portion of the Law Library's CD-ROM collection until recently.
+The CDs we intend to retain are cataloged and filed in cabinets behind the Law Library Circulation Desk in LC call number order.
+Those we intend to discard are kept in SuDocs order for the mandatory retention period of five years.

 There are no selective housing agreements in place at this time.